jludden/GYGTempelhof/README.md

 ## Libraries Used
 - Retrofit, OkHttp, Gson - for easy http requests and to convert the json to java objects
 - rxAndroid - minimally used at the moment, just for the network calls
+- Room - persistence library.
+Using it, as well as an in-memory cache, to store data offline